Warsong Glossary and Compendium

 Rear Flank (Quadrant or Blind Spot): The Bottom side of the Card and its attack type.
 It is the area located below the card’s Lore Text and next to the copyright and Art Lines.
 Sometimes this area may be empty, in that occurrence it is considered the Empty Attack Type.

-Right Side (Quadrant): The Right side of the Card and its attack type.
-It is the area located under the rarity and where the faction banner hangs (if any).
-Sometimes this area may be empty, in that occurrence it is considered the Empty Attack Type.
+Right Flank (Right Quadrant): The right side of the card and its attack type.
+This area is located beneath the rarity and where the faction banner hangs (if present).
+If this area is empty, it is considered to have an Empty Attack Type.
+See Empty Attack Type

-Rule Snips: Each booster pack and deck will contain a type of card called a Rule Snip.
-These cards are not used directly in the game but serve as reference tools to clarify rules.
-On the backside of Rule Snips is one of four pieces used to create a placement for large creatures on the grid.
-These cards have no trade or game value beyond their use for reference.
-However, players should be aware that Rule Snips are available to them and that they explain new and developing rules in each set.
+Rule Snips: Each booster pack and deck includes a card type called a Rule Snip.
+These cards are not used in gameplay but serve as reference tools to clarify rules.
+The back of each Rule Snip features one of four pieces used to create a placement area for large creatures on the grid.
+These cards hold no trade or gameplay value beyond their reference purpose.

 Season Rank (Tier): This is determined by the player’s win-to-loss ratio and is updated after each event.
 This only reflects the current season.